scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/jamf-validation.md

 If you set this setting as a Secret in the Key Vault, you do not need to add the **AppConfig:JamfValidation:APIPassword** to SCEPman configuration anymore.
 {% endhint %}

+## AppConfig:JamfValidation:EnableCertificateStorage

+{% hint style="info" %}
+Applicable to version 2.3 and above

+SCEPman Enterprise Edition only
+{% endhint %}

+**Value:** _true_ or _false_ (default)

+**Description:** When requesting certificates via the Jamf endpoint, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_.
+This will make the issued certificates appear in SCEPman Certificate Master, where you can view and revoke them manually.
+Additionally, certificates are revoked automatically if the corresponding Jamf object is deleted.
+If set to _false_ or not set, SCEPman will not be store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.